juanmiret/emacs.d/README.md

-This is Steve Purcell's emacs, but instead of IDO this uses HELM
+This is Steve Purcell's emacs config with slight changes:

+-Replaces IDO with HELM
+-Monokai theme by default